 Introduction

-I would like to present you my universal method to design a light rig.
+I would like to present you my universal method to organize a light rig.
 It actually took me several years and a lot of studios to come up with.
-It will hopefully cover ALL of your needs and help you build your light rigs.
+It will hopefully cover all of your needs and help you build your light rigs.

 The day I understood the different categories of lights I was having a religious epiphany.
 It was like I was finally connecting all the dots together.